 If I could say one thing to my former growing self though it would be this – you need to take care of yourself.
 Cutting garden safety is actually really important.

 After a sharp stab through gloves that were too thin (I know that now), one very swollen painfully arthritic finger had me running to the doctors for a course of antibiotics.
 I have a new found respect for blackthorn after that rather nasty stab.
 Who wants sepsis?
 I know now that blackthorn is notorious for it.
-Thicker gloves are winging their way to me as I write.
+Thicker gloves are winging their way to me as I write, mindful also of my super sharp floristry scissors.

 Footwear is another subject I would talk about to my former office based self.
 I have always loved my wellies but when I found myself striding through the wet damp of early mornings, my fondness was elevated too a whole new level.
 Warm socks and dry feet makes you feel you can conquer the world.
 Well, the cutting garden anyway.
 Except the time when we were creating a new bed and discovered where the former owners had buried the old hardstanding for our house.
 Pulling out huge concrete slabs in what I usually felt were more than good enough wellies had me taking extra care with my toes.